Xilinx/Vitis-AI/demo/Whole-App-Acceleration/README.md

 ## Detection network pre-process acceleration on Alveo-U200:

-This example demonstartes acceleration of pre-processing of tiny_yolo_v3 network on Alveo-U200.
+This example demonstrates acceleration of pre-processing of tiny_yolo_v3 network on Alveo-U200.
 Refer [README](./yolo/README.md) for further details and steps to run.

 ## SSD-Mobilenet post-process acceleration on Alveo-U280:
-The mobilenet-ssd model is a Single-Shot multibox Detection (SSD) network intended to perform object detection.
-Accelerated post-processing(Sort and NMS) for ssd-mobilenet is provided and can only run on U280 board.
-In this application, software pre-process is used for loading input image, resize and mean subtraction.

-Refere [README](ssd_mobilenet/README.md) for further details on steps to run the example.
+This example demonstrates acceleration of post-processing of ssd-mobilenet network on Alveo-U280.
+Refer [README](./ssd_mobilenet/README.md) for further details and steps to run the example.